-As with any other traumatic injury such as a car accident or fall from a ladder, a gunshot wound can cause excruciating pain at the outset and a wide variety of symptoms long-term.
-Even in the most optimistic scenario, a gunshot will damage the skin, muscles, tendons, or ligaments.
+Even in the most optimistic scenario, a gunshot will cause damage to the skin, muscles, tendons, or ligaments.
 While these soft-tissue injuries tend to heal quickly, the resulting scar tissue can cause substantial functional limitations with range of motion, strength, or flexibility.
-In some cases these impairments do not become apparent until years after the initial injury.
+In some cases, these impairments don't become apparent until years after the initial injury.

-If your condition is not severe enough to meet the requirements of a Blue Book listing, you can still be eligible for benefits if your residual functional capacity (RFC), a description of your physical and mental abilities, shows that you can't perform any jobs.
-In order to assess your RFC correctly, it's important that Social Security has the records of all medical treatment you've received related to your gunshot wound, from the initial urgent care records to the ongoing treatment by your family physician or specialist.
-In particular, records of surgeries, physical examinations, and x-ray and MRI imaging will go a long way toward corroborating your self-reported symptoms.
+Even if your condition isn't severe enough to meet the requirements of a Blue Book listing, you can still be eligible for benefits if your residual functional capacity (RFC), a description of your physical and mental abilities, shows that you can't perform any jobs.
+Social Security will review your medical records and your activities of daily living when assessing your RFC.

-An individual who suffered a gunshot wound while committing a felony is not eligible for disability benefits based on that impairment.
-However, if that individual is insured for disability benefits, it can still make sense for him to file for Social Security disability insurance (SSDI) in order to freeze his earnings record.
-While no benefits will be awarded, the "frozen" earnings record will ensure that future retirement benefits or dependent payments are not reduced due to lack of income.
+Somebody who is shot while committing a felony won't be eligible for disability benefits based on that impairment.
+But it can still make sense in that case to file for Social Security Disability Insurance (SSDI) in order to take advantage of the "disability freeze."
+Social Security doesn't award benefits during the "frozen" earnings record, but future retirement benefits or dependent payments won't be reduced due to lack of income due to your disability.